Stereo Tube Preamplifier

 I confirmed the operations of the flat stage and the selector too.

-At last, I installed PA-210 in Gaudi and made a listening test.
+At last, I installed PA-210 in Gaudi and made a listening trial.

 What appalled me first was microphonic noise.
 Each time the selector knob was turned, a clink was heard from the loudspeakers.
 Because the flat (final) stage picked up the noise mainly, the noise was heard regardless of the volume level.
 I was so shocked with this trouble.
 I thought I had done everything I could to prevent vibration, and I used the highly-reliable tube, Phillips 5814A.
 I wanted someone to teach me if he/she knew the better countermeasures.